top of page

 Premise

-Premise, 720 N Page St, Portland, OR
+Premise, 722 N Page St, Portland, OR (the Gotham Building)

 We'll send you the reading as soon as you register.

 This event is open to participants in the Premise Pods series.
 If you are interested in learning more about Premise pods or in taking this session at another time, drop a line to Mary @ Mary@premiseinstitute.com.
-In this session, we examine how social pressure can force us to act against our own better judgment and moral convictions.

 What should I expect at a Premise session?